 no Subscription is payable; or

-a discounted Subscription is payable;
+a discounted Subscription is payable,

 by a Member, Members or a class of Members (in whole or in part) in a given year; and

 extend the time for payment of Subscriptions by any Member.

 No part of any Subscription shall be refunded to a Member who ceases to be a Member in accordance with clause 9.